Francesco Scarpinato

-Scarpinato was a prolific painter of genre scenes and vedute of his native Sicily.
-He had success at exhibitions, including in 1877 Venice, with an oil canvas depicting: A Rustic Shabby House.
-In Turin, in 1880: Il Villaggio; La Spiaggia della Colonetfa and Tramonto, exhibited at the 1883 Milanese Mostra of Fine Arts.
-The same year at the Exposition of Rome: Sicilian Countryside; A Courtyard; and A Morning in Palermo.
+Scarpinato was born in Palermo.
+He was a prolific painter of genre scenes and vedute of his native Sicily.
+He had success at exhibitions, including in 1877 Venice, with his painting A Rustic Shabby House.
+In Turin, in 1880, he exhibited Il Villaggio.
+At the 1883 Milanese Mostra of Fine Arts, he exhibited La Spiaggia della Colonetfa and Tramonto.
+The same year at the Exposition of Rome he displayed Sicilian Countryside, A Courtyard, and A Morning in Palermo.
 The latter canvas was exhibited at the Exposition of Turin in 1884.
-In 1886 at Livorno, he displayed; Last Rays and Tramonto in Sicily.
-The next year in Venice: Era l'ora del desìo.
+In 1886 at Livorno, he displayed Last Rays and Tramonto in Sicily.
+The next year in Venice he exhibited Era l'ora del desìo.